Alexander Group Privacy Shield Statement – September 15, 2018

 In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, The Alexander Group is potentially liable.
 The Alexander Group’s liability under this agreement will be governed by the contract in place between Customer and The Alexander Group.

-- SENSITIVE DATA
+VI.
+SENSITIVE DATA

 The Alexander Group does not collect Sensitive Data (as defined under European Union data protection laws) from its Customers.